daattali/beautiful-jekyll/_drafts/2017-01-27-how-to-reduce-the-bill-of-your-vmware-infrastructure.md

 For these configs I set a fixed base price for the servers (no license, no CPU) to 3000$ and 5000$ respectively.
 Again this is not relevant as it will be a constant, so let's dig in.

-### Scenario A
+## Scenario A

-SMB company with a 3 hosts cluster running vSphere Standard.
+SMB company running a 3 hosts cluster on vSphere Standard.

 ![Scenario-A.jpg]({{site.baseurl}}/img/Scenario-A.jpg)